FreeSlave/halflife-featureful/documentation/content/docs/entity-guide/entities/env_rain.md

 * `No rain splashes` - disable rain splashes on the ground.
 * `No ripples` - disable ripples on the water.
 * `Localized` - tick this flag to make rain localized in the certain area independent of player position.
 By default the raindrops will appear around the player giving the illusion of global rain.
 * `Distance is radius` - by default `Rain max distance` means half of the square area side the raindrops will spawn in.
-This flag makes it treat distance as circle radius."
+This flag makes it treat distance as circle radius.

 ### Reaction to use-type